Tazoudasaurus: The Ancient Dragon of Imghrane

 - Classification: Sauropoda, Vulcanodontidae

-- Age: Early Jurassic, Toarcian stage (~180 million years ago)
+- Age: late Early Jurassic, Toarcian to Early Aalenian (~180 million years ago)

 - Location: Tazouda Hill (ⵜⴰⵣⵓⴹⴰ), Ait Zaghar, Ouarzazate Province, Morocco